What does the Bible really say? Addressing Revisionist Arguments on Sexuality and the Bible.

 About the author

-Martin Davie is the Theological Consultant to the Church of England Evangelical Counsel and the Oxford Centre for Religion and Public Life.
+Martin Davie is the Theological Consultant to the Church of England Evangelical Council and the Oxford Centre for Religion and Public Life.
 He is also assistant lecturer in Christian Doctrine at Wycliffe Hall, Oxford.